Use the headings below to learn more about the current ongoing research at the Lewin Lab.

 New Treatment for Feline Herpes Virus:

 The lab has been working on assessing the safety of a new antiviral eye medication for use in cats with Feline Herpes Virus.
-The results are due to be published soon in the Journal of Feline Medicine and Surgery.
-Watch this space!
+The results have recently been published in the Journal of Feline Medicine and Surgery.
+Check it out!

 The lab has received funding from a USDA sponsored program to study antiviral treatments for bovine herpesvirus.